 CREATE SOMETHING .io

 CREATE SOMETHING .io turns experiments, papers, and field notes into a usable research layer for operators.
-The goal is not content volume.
-It is evidence you can carry into the next build, review, or production decision.
+The goal is evidence you can carry into the next build, review, or production decision.

 Patterns, benchmarks, and operator notes tied back to real builds.